Stuartpkd/Watching-the-Numbers/README.md

 2. As a first-time visitor, I want to learn about lesser known aspects of the war.
 3. As a first-time visitor, I would like to be able to register.
 To recieve more information to my email.
 4. As a recurring or first-time visitor, I would like to easily find sources to do my own research.
-5. As a recurring or first-time visitor, I would like to find clear and concise graphs on ww2 casualties.
+5. As a recurring or first-time visitor, I would like to find links to the sites social media pages.